BillAC/lights433/README.md

 Requirements and dependencies
 -----------------------------

-Sunset calculations are performed with the [AstroCalc4R library](http://www.nefsc.noaa.gov/AstroCalc4R/).
-Files included here are: AstroCalc4R.c and myfuncs1.c

 Required library: [WiringPi](https://projects.drogon.net/raspberry-pi/wiringpi/download-and-install/).
 Read about this [GPIO Interface library for the Raspberry Pi](http://wiringpi.com/download-and-install/) and get the code [here](git://git.drogon.net/wiringPi).
 Remember to link with flag: -lwiringPi.

-We are using code from 'codesend' and 'RCSwitch', part of @ninjablocks [433Utils library](https://github.com/ninjablocks/433Utils).
+We are using the @ninjablocks [433Utils library](https://github.com/ninjablocks/433Utils).
+The directory structure is as follows (change the file locations in the Makefile and in lights433.h is yours is different):

+	base directory
+ 		- 433Utils (subdirectory)
+ 		- lights433 (subdirectory for our code)

-We are also using [inih](https://github.com/benhoyt/inih) (INI Not Invented Here) from @benhoyt as the .INI file parser.
+As the .INI file parser, we are using [inih](https://github.com/benhoyt/inih) (INI Not Invented Here) from @benhoyt.
 Files included here are: INIReader.cpp, INIReader.h, ini.c and ini.h).

+Sunset calculations are performed with the [AstroCalc4R library](http://www.nefsc.noaa.gov/AstroCalc4R/).
+Files included here are: AstroCalc4R.c and myfuncs1.c

 Installation steps:
 -------------------